Stamford Riverside Festival: Riverside Festival 3 - Saturday 5th July 2003

 For 2003, Crestwood and Ideal Shopfitters became joint main sponsors and the programme thanked many artists and bands for playing for free, or for costs.
 Artists this year included Lion Train and Hazel O'Connor.
-Event costs had risen to £25,000 with an estimated 10,000 people attending and there was a request for generous donations - again donations were asked-for for the free programme, which can be viewed here:.
+Event costs had risen to £25,000 with an estimated 10,000 people attending and there was a request for generous donations - again donations were asked-for the free programme, which can be viewed here:.
 Absence of support for the event from South Kesteven District Council and Lincolnshire County Council was referenced with a desire to work with them in future.
 The RAMA committee consisted of Richard Clark, Darren Cummings, Mike Harwood, Blair Heyden, Sarah Minty, Martin Smith, Ted Taylor, and Kev Thurlby.

 The Riverside Stage featured Within, Plastic Hip, Slipstream, Trufflefoot, Moosejaw, Tony Hill's Fiction, Chancer, Liquid Laugh, David Wyatt, Kissmet, Mr Gone, and Lion Train.
 1605 Fireworks again provided the finale.

-The Marquee Stage line up was Neo, Qual, Millichips Locker, Kingcow, Don't Look Down, Atticus Finch, $up, The More I See, Victims of Noise, Wasted, March to the Grave and Big 10.
+The Marquee Stage line up was Neo, Qual, Millichips Locker, Kingcow, Don't Look Down, Atticus Finch$, up, The More I See, Victims of Noise, Wasted, March to the Grave and Big 10.

 The Acoustic Stage hosted The Bouveman Brothers, The Have-Nots, Blue Room, Gina Dootson, Neon Love, Dick Appleton, Bryter Later, Cold Overture, Butterfly Polite, Vikki Clayton, Paspatou Hazel O'Connor and the City University South African Jazz Orchestra.

 Riverside Dance was run in partnership with Spanked Events and the running order was DJ String, Red Raw Headstretcher, Ian Alvey, Kid Sample, Stooshka & MC Delight, and G Rolla.

 The beer and cider festival was housed in a 60' x 40' marquee and was run by the Green Man pub in Stamford - this also housed a Busker's Stage run by Paul Caffrey.
 Other attractions included Ted Taylor's funfair, Vander Brothers Big Wheel, Bill Brookman's Circus, Antwilloart and kids activities including Walkabout creating Aboriginal style art.